RichardTMiles/Singleton/README.md

      `get`
      `has`
     `__invoke`

-- `getInstance` takes all passed parameters and passes it to the new instance's constructor.
+- `getInstance` takes all passed parameters and reflects it to the new instance's constructor.
    If the `getInstance` static variable isset, then it MUST be returned.
 Otherwise, this Method will initiate the class and store the newly created object in the static `getInstance` variable.
 This MUST be declaired as a public static function and return the `getInstance` object.